 Do you know who Louise Glück is?
-She's the American poet that has published twelve collections of poetry as well as a few volumes of essays on poetry.
-Her work was so prominent and renowned that the Swedish Academy decided to award her with Nobel Prize in literature in October 2020.
+She's an American poet that has published twelve collections of poetry as well as a few volumes of essays on poetry.
+Her work was so prominent and renowned that the Swedish Academy decided to award her with Nobel Prize in Literature in October 2020.

 As a bonus, you can check the list of the poems in each poetry collection.
 Maybe you will find some of these titles especially intriguing to start with.

 The Nobel Prize winner is an American poet and essayist who was born in New York in 1943.
 Louise Glück started her career with the poetry collection Firstborn in 1968, which quickly received some positive attention.
 Soon, she became one of the.
 The writer found a growing audience in the USA and abroad, receiving several prestigious awards, among them the Pulitzer Prize in 1993 for The Wild Iris collection and National Book Award in 2014.